 Wilderhope Manor is owned by the National Trust and run as a youth hostel.
 The Elizabethan gabled Manor was the home of Thomas Smallman, a Royalist Major during the Civil War.
 Pursued by Cromwell’s soldiers, he is said to have escaped by jumping his horse off Wenlock Edge at ‘Major’s Leap’.

-The restored miners’ cottages at Blakemoorgate - high on the hilltop, the cottages provide a fascinating insight into life in days gone by (information panels outside, cottages open are open on the first Sunday of the month between April - October, 11am- 3pm - see Natural England facebook page).
+The restored miners’ cottages at Blakemoorgate - high on the hilltop above Snailbeach, the cottages provide a fascinating insight into life in days gone by.
+You are welcome to explore the site, which is owned by Natural England.
+The cottages themselves are open on the first Sunday of the month between April - October, 11am- 3pm - see Natural England facebook page).